 Parkinson’s affects emotional health as much as physical function.
 These professionals help you manage depression, anxiety, apathy, stress, and the ongoing adjustments that come with a chronic condition.

-What matters most is having someone who helps steady the emotional and human side of the journey, so the rest of the care plan can work.
+These roles look different for everyone.
+What matters most is having support thats helps steady the emotional and human side of the journey, so the rest of the care plan can work.

 Emotional, Practical, and Personal Support